Henry Lee Moore: Double murders

 Sometime after his release, Moore began corresponding with a 16-year-old Columbia girl named Queenie Nichols, eventually professing his love for her.
 However, Nichols rejected him because he had no home of his own.
 In response to this, he wrote a letter to her that soon his mother's home would be his, along with all the money in there.

 A day before the murder, Moore travelled by train to Columbia and registered at the Central Hotel under the alias of L. Smith.
-On the night of December 17, 1912, he sneaked into the house carrying a rusty axe with a broken handle which was normally used for handling coal.
-He crept up behind his 63-year-old mother Georgia, who was sitting in a chair and rubbing herself with an ointment for her joints, and began hitting her on the neck and head.
+On the night of December 17, 1912, he snuck into the house carrying a rusty axe with a broken handle, which was normally used for handling coal.
+He crept up behind his 59-year-old mother, Georgia, who was sitting in a chair and rubbing herself with an ointment for her joints, and began hitting her on the neck and head.

-After killing her, Henry moved on to the bedroom, where his 82-year-old grandmother Mary Wilson was sleeping.
+After killing her, Henry moved on to the bedroom, where his 81-year-old grandmother Mary Wilson was sleeping.
 Using this as an advantage, he struck her with the axe on the neck and head, killing Wilson before she could make a move to defend herself.
-Shortly thereafter Henry left the house, disposing of the axe in a nearby ditch.
-He then returned to his hotel room to clean off the blood, but in his haste left a lot of it on the bedsheets, his clothes and some on his arms.
+Shortly thereafter, Henry left the house, disposing of the axe in a nearby ditch.
+He then returned to his hotel room to clean off the blood but in his haste, left a lot of it on the bedsheets, his clothes, and some on his arms.

-The following day, he pretended to have just arrived and upon "discovering" the bodies, he called the neighbors.
+The following day, he pretended to have just arrived, and upon "discovering" the bodies, he called the neighbors.
 Police came to the scene, but after investigating Henry's whereabouts he was quickly arrested, as it was quickly revealed that he had stayed in the hotel and blood was found on his clothing and bed sheets for which no explanation was given.
 Authorities also found an insurance policy in Moore's pocket, but it turned out that it had been on Henry's life, payable to his mother.